jose-elias-alvarez/typescript.nvim/README.md

   - `fallback`: determines whether to fall back to a standard LSP definition request when the server fails to find a source definition.

+- Restart server: `:TypescriptRestartServer` /
+  `require("typescript").restartServer(opts)`

+  Restarts the `typescript-language-server` instance attached to the buffer specified in `opts.bufnr` (defaults to the current buffer).
+Add a `!` or specify `opts.force` to force the server to stop.

+  To ensure the server can properly reattach, the command will write the file corresponding to `bufnr` to the disk.

 ### Handlers

 The plugin defines handlers for off-spec methods that are not otherwise